 He is still alive in his teachings and his guidance is available to anyone who tunes into his subtle presence.
 He has left a legacy of hope, inspiration, and technology for future generations and the upliftment of humanity.

-On the pages at http://www.3HO.org you will find many of Yogi Bhajan’s teachings presented in his priceless class lectures, poems, and elevating quotations, along with inspiring personal stories students have written that convey some of his teachings at work in real life, and give us a glimpse into what it was like to be his student when he was with us on the physical plane.
+On the pages at Students of Yogi Bhajan.com you will find many of Yogi Bhajan’s teachings presented in his priceless class lectures, poems, and elevating quotations, along with inspiring personal stories students have written that convey some of his teachings at work in real life, and give us a glimpse into what it was like to be his student when he was with us on the physical plane.

 WHAT CAN I EXPECT IN A KUNDALINI YOGA CLASS?

 Each Kundalini Yoga class follows a similar structure designed for optimal results physically, mentally and emotionally.
 All Kundalini classes begin with a time for centering.
 The teacher leads the class in the mantra, “Ong Namo, Guru Dev Namo.”
 This mantra means, “I call upon my own inner guidance, the teacher within me.”
 Students may chant or listen, as they like.
 Then, the class is led in 10-20 minutes of warm-up exercises, which prepare the body for the yoga set (kriya) that follows.
 Each yoga set involves physical postures (asana), breath work (pranayama) and meditative focus.
 Yoga is followed by a long, deep relaxation (8 -11 minutes), that allows time for regeneration, stress release, and peace.
 Afterwards, a meditation is practiced, usually for 3 – 11 minutes.
 Each class closes with a song in which students can singalong or listen.
 The words to this song (an old Irish blessing) are “May the long time sun shine upon you, all love surround you, and the pure light within you guide your way on” so we may extend a love and peace out to the world.

 SHOULD I EAT BEFORE CLASS?